 - “Data Subject Request” — the exercise by a Data Subject of their rights under, and in accordance with, the GDPR.

 - “Data Subject” — an identified or identifiable natural person to whom Controller Personal Data relates.

 - ”Effective Date” — the later of: (i) the date the Parties entered into the Terms; or (ii) the date this DPA was accepted by You.

-- “Standard Contractual Clauses” — the standard data protection clauses issued by the European Commission (from time to time) for the transfer of personal data from controllers established inside the European Economic Area (EEA) to processors established in a Restricted Country and attached to this DPA in Exhibit A – STANDARD CONTRACTUAL CLAUSES.
+- “Standard Contractual Clauses” — the standard data protection clauses issued by the European Commission for the transfer of personal data from processors to processors established in a Restricted Country (i.e., applying Module 3 thereof).